Axway/agents-kong/README.md

 In the `kong_discovery_agent.yml` file provide the details of the kong user. `adminEndpoint`, `proxyEndpoint`, `proxyEndpointProtocols`, `user`, `token`

-# Run the agents

-## Development

-Each agent is built and run independently

-In development you can run an agent by running `go run ./cmd/discovery/discovery.go` or `go run ./cmd/discovery/traceability.go`.
-You do not need to build the binary for agents on every change.
+In the `kong_traceability_agent.yml` overrides can be provided if desired under `http_log_plugin_config` for the path and port for http endpoint that listens for request logs from Kong's HTTP Log plugin

+# Kong Discovery Agent

+The discovery agent has two modes to discover specs.
+Specs can be discovered from either the Kong Developer Portal by setting `specDevPortalEnabled` to `true`, or they can be discovered from a local directory.
+To discover specs from a local directory provide a file path for the agent to look find specs in by setting the `specHomePath` field.

 ## Build and run the binary

 To build the discovery agent run `make build-disc`

+To run the discovery agent run `make run-disc`

+# Kong Traceability Agent

+Kong Traceability agent does these tasks:
+* Runs an HTTP Server exposing an endpoint that serves as the target for Kong's [HTTP Log Plugin](https://docs.konghq.com/hub/kong-inc/http-log/)
+* Processes the request logs as they are sent by the HTTP Log plugin and builds transaction summary and transaction leg event in the format expected by Central's API Observer
+* Uses libbeat to publish the events to Condor

+## Prerequisites
+Kong Traceability agent requires **global deployment** of the below plugin on your Kong instance in order to generate transaction summary and transaction leg event for all Kong's proxies
+* [HTTP Log Plugin](https://docs.konghq.com/hub/kong-inc/http-log/) used to get the request logs associated with Kong proxy invocation

+## Build and run the binary

 To build the traceability agent run `make build-trace`

-To run the discovery agent run `make run-disc`

 To run the traceability agent run `make run-trace`

-# Kong Discovery Agent

-The discovery agent

-The discovery agent has two mode to discover specs.
-Specs can be discovered from either the Kong Developer Portal by setting `specDevPortalEnabled` to `true`, or they can be discovered from a local directory.
-To discover specs from a local directory provide a file path for the agent to look find specs in by setting the `specHomePath` field.

-# Kong Traceability Agent
+# Development

+In development you can run an agent by running `go run ./cmd/discovery/main.go` or `go run ./cmd/traceability/main.go`.
+You do not need to build the binary for agents on every change.